 Welcome to Travelle

 Situated on the second floor of the luxurious Langham hotel in an iconic skyscraper designed by Ludwig Mies van der Rohe that once housed IBM regional headquarters, Travelle is located along the Chicago River in the heart of downtown Chicago.
-A play on the word travel, Travelle is a casually elegant restaurant, lounge and bar featuring Chef Jeff Vucko’s Seasonal American cuisine.
-Dishes feature ingredients sourced from around the country, utilizing Chef Vucko’s connection with some of the finest farms, ranches and orchards in the nation.
+A play on the word travel, Travelle is a casually elegant restaurant, lounge, and bar featuring Seasonal American cuisine.
+Dishes feature ingredients sourced from around the country, utilizing a connection with some of the finest farms, ranches, and orchards in the nation.

-Hailing from Omsk, Siberia, Borisov grew up with a diligent outlook shaped by his time in the Russian military.
-A fortuitous advertisement for Bartender Association of Russia in Moscow later prompted him to enroll and consider pursuing a career in mixology.
-Between classes, Borisov worked as a bartender at an upscale restaurant and stumbled upon the Tom Cruise movie, “Cocktail.”
-He realized his path mirrored Cruise’s path to a certain extent—this epiphany, along with his hands-on experience in the food and beverage industry, fueled his passion to become a bartender.
-After earning a professional bartending diploma, among many other certifications in spirits, Borisov also received his M.A. in human resources management from Omsk State Technical University in 2010.
+Hailing from Omsk, Siberia, Slava grew up with a diligent outlook shaped by his time in the Russian military.
+A fortuitous advertisement for the Bartender Association of Russia in Moscow later prompted him to enroll and consider pursuing a mixology career.
+Slava worked as a bartender at an upscale restaurant between classes and stumbled upon the Tom Cruise movie, “Cocktail.”
+He realized his path mirrored Cruise’s path to a certain extent—this epiphany, along with his hands-on experience in the food and beverage industry, fueled his passion for becoming a bartender.
+After earning a professional bartending diploma, among many other certifications in spirits, Slava also received his M.A. in human resources management from Omsk State Technical University in 2010.

 Earlier in Borisov’s budding career, he won several bartending competitions in Siberia, a trajectory that allowed him to treat his so-called “hobby” more seriously and improve himself as a leading professional in the industry.
 One of Borisov’s defining career moments occurred in 2019 when he competed as a finalist in the Diageo Reserve WORLD CLASS Bartender of the Year.
 After moving through five rounds, Borisov successfully reached the National Finale in which the top 15 regional winners competed against each other to be crowned the “Best Bartender in the World.”